tangshuang/chatglmjs/README.md

 # ChatGLM.js

 ChatGLM NodeJS addon.
-You can use a ChatGLM LLM easily in nodejs or electron application.
+You can run a local ChatGLM LLM easily in nodejs or electron application.

 ## Usage